linuxserver-archive/docker-syncthing-armhf/README.md

 ## Versions

++ **22.01.19:** This image is deprecated.
+Please use the multi-arch images at linuxserver/syncthing
 + **30.07.18:** Rebase to alpine 3.8 and use buildstage.
 + **26.01.18:** Rebase ta alpine 3.7.
 + **25.10.17:** Add env for manual setting of umask.